-And a Liability is something that takes money out of your pockets.
+Liability is something that takes money out of your pockets.
 Most people believe they buy Assets when in reality they buy liabilities they think are assets.
 How do I learn this?

 Through a very famous book called Rich Dad Poor Dad.
-I’m sure you’ve heard of this book, probably read it too.
+I’m sure you’ve heard of this book, and probably read it too.
 If you haven’t already, order the book right now and learn everything this has to offer.

 This book will teach you the basics of personal finance in simple words.
 Anyone can understand the concepts of this book, it’s that simple yet so effective.